bvisokay/nested-file-fetcher/README.md

 -Moving files from a Google Pixel phone to a hard drive, all of the photos taken in "portrait mode" were automatically put in a subfolder with the original non-portrait-mode photo

 -To move all of nested photos back into one folder is very repetitive and time consuming...
-In my case they were was 1900 folders!
+In my case they were 3800 files in 1900 folders!

--Running this script will move all of the nested images in the subfolders to one folder
+-This script was created to move all of the nested images in the subfolders to one results folder

+-support was added for file types besides ".jpg"

+-Supported file types include: jpeg, jpg, png, gif, svg, pdf, and ico

+-The target file-types can be changed by updating one line of code

 ## Using the Script

--Need to have Node installed on your computer
+-Requires Node installed on your computer

 -Clone or download the contents of this project

--Move or copy all the folders containing the images into the "source-folders" folder
+-Move or copy all the folders containing the images or files you would like to "extract" into the "source-folders" folder

 -In the terminal run

 ```
 node script
 ```

-## End Result

 -A new folder will be created called "results"